Placebo Isn't a Quitting Method

 Were active placebos spiked with just enough nicotine to keep users in the tease and throes of withdrawal: not delivering enough to satisfy cravings, nor allowing them to get clean, begin re-sensitizing, and move beyond peak withdrawal within 3 days?

-The evidence is undisputed and aids in understanding NRT's real-world ineffectiveness.
-I wish it wasn't so but, to my mind, declaring clinical trials blind and science-based when they clearly were not, makes pharma nearly as culpable as Big Tobacco in robbing, defeated, and killing smokers.
+The evidence is undisputed and helps explain NRT's real-world ineffectiveness.
+I wish it wasn't so but, to my mind, declaring clinical trials blind and science-based when they clearly were not, makes pharma nearly as culpable as Big Tobacco in robbing, defeating, and killing smokers.

 Falsehood #5: NRT defeated cold turkey in clinical studies